LBCamden/lbcamden-frontend/README.md

 It is built on top of the amazing [GOV.UK Frontend System](https://frontend.design-system.service.gov.uk/).
 The aim of the project is to follow conventions set out in GOV.UK Frontend and incorporate updates and releases in that project.

-This documentation should be updated soon - at time of writing (v0.0.1) only basic files are present and are being used to validate a number of assumptions.

 See live examples of GOV.UK Frontend components, and guidance on when to use them in your service, in the [GOV.UK Design System](https://design-system.service.gov.uk/).